randjelaa/HCIProjectA/README.md

 ![Main Screenshot](./Screenshots/main.PNG)

-This is the sratup window, you can change the language of this window in the upper right corner.
+This is the startup window.
+You can change the language using the selector in the upper-right corner.
 The application requires login credentials.
 Users are assigned one of the following roles:

 * **Administrator**
 * **Veterinarian**